The term ‘hoarding’ can be used pretty loosely. Clients often ask me “am I a hoarder?” and are relieved when I say no.

 Am I a Hoarder?
 If yes, what next?

 People with hoarding disorder can be very creative and resourceful, seeing great potential in objects and wanting to minimise waste.
 This is fine!

 First and foremost, seek psychological treatment.
-You may be offered CBT (Cognitive Behaviour Treatment) and/or medication depending on your neurocognitive profile.
+You may find CBT (Cognitive Behaviour Treatment) and/or medication useful.
 Everybody who hoards is different.

-Your health professional may be aware of the Buried in Treasures workshop programs offered by multiple community channels.
+Your health professional may be aware of the Buried in Treasures workshops offered by local community channels.
 If not you can Google and pursue it yourself.
 The programs use CBT principles and are led by nonpsychologist facilitators.
 A study on BIT in 2011 showed significant declines in all hoarding symptom measures compared to a waitlist control.
 The BIT Workshops may be an effective complement to CBT for hoarding disorder, or an easier option when CBT is inaccessible or too expensive.